whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-09-Victory-Box-Subscription-May-2016-Review-Coupon.md

 <p><b>Coupon:</b> Use coupon code <a href="http://www.winnerscirclefashion.com/victorybox" target="_blank"><big>WCFC5</big></a> to receive $5 off your first box!</p>
 <br>

-<p>Victory Box ships around the 10th of every month.
-Note, you'll need to subscribe before the 1st of the month to receive the upcoming month's box.</p>
+<p>Victory Box is a new men's accessories subscription box from the brand <a href="http://www.winnerscirclefashion.com" target="_blank">Winners Circle Fashion Co.</a> and this is their first launch box!
+It ships around the 10th of every month, and you'll need to subscribe before the 1st of the month to receive the upcoming month's box.</p>

+<p>First off, I like how the box has the checkered pattern, it's so distinct and cool.
+It was a welcomed sight to find it in my mailbox.
+Now let's start unboxing!</p>

 <br>